adamthewilliam/CommodityDash/README.md

 # Getting Started with Commodity Dash

-Sign up to commodities-api here: [https://commodities-api.com], there is a 7 day free trial for the proffesional pricing tier.
+Sign up to commodities-api here: [https://commodities-api.com].
+There is a 7 day free trial for the professional pricing tier.
-Once you have signed up, you will need to find your API access key and create an .env file in the root of this application with a variable called "REACT_APP_COMMODITIES_API_ACCESS_KEY" with the value of your API access key.
+Once you have signed up, you will need to find your API access key and create an .env file in the root of this application.
+The .env file will need to contain a variable called "REACT_APP_COMMODITIES_API_ACCESS_KEY" with the value of your API access key.

 Now run the application and have fun looking at the commodity data!

 ## Available Scripts